recursehex/Hybrid/docs/type_system/functions.md

 - Defaults must be compile-time evaluable (literals, simple arithmetic, enum values, address-of globals) and side-effect free.
 - Constant-foldable arithmetic may include bitwise and shift operators as long as the expression contains no side effects.
 - Once a parameter declares a default, all parameters to its right must also declare defaults.
-- `ref` and variadic parameters cannot have defaults.
+- Variadic parameters cannot have defaults. `ref` parameters may when the expression is const-evaluable; null defaults are only valid when the ref target type itself permits null.
 - Defaults are injected at call sites; function signatures and mangling do not change.

 ### Named Arguments